vigneshncc/htmlBasics/README.md

-# htmlBasics
+# Html Basics
-The repository will contain basic code's for learning HTML in easy way.
+The HTML tutorial contains hundreds of HTML examples.